layneson/rowsofb/README.md

 RowsOfB supports a number of matrix operations.
 Some are unary, and some are binary.
 Binary operations take either two matrices or a scalar and a matrix.

-In the following documentation, `[A]` denotes the matrix named 'A' and `c` denotes a scalar.
+In the following documentation, `[A]` denotes the matrix named 'A', `c` denotes a scalar, and other lowercase letters denote matrix dimensions.
 When entering commands, the brackets shown are _not_ typed.
+The matrix variable `$` represents the result variable, and can be used in place of any matrix variables below.

 ### Unary operations
  - `inv [A]`: Calculates the inverse of 'A', or indicates that no such inverse exists.